 Lesia M. Ruglass

-Dr. Ruglass received her B.A. in Psychology from New York University, her M.A. in Psychology from Boston University, and her Ph.D. in Clinical Psychology from the New School for Social Research in New York City.
-She completed her internship and post-doctoral fellowship in Clinical Psychology at the Mount Sinai-St. Luke's/Roosevelt Hospital.
-She is a member of the American Psychological Association [APA, Divisions 50 (Addictions) and 56 (Trauma Psychology)] and the Society for Research on Nicotine and Tobacco.
-She previously served as Member-at-Large and Co-Chair of the Diversity and Multicultural Committee for Division 56 of APA.
-Dr. Ruglass also maintains a private practice based in New York City.
+Dr. Ruglass received her BA in Psychology from New York University, her MA in Psychology from Boston University, and her PhD in Clinical Psychology from the New School for Social Research in New York City.
+She completed her internship and post-doctoral fellowship in Clinical Psychology at the Mount Sinai-West and Mount-Sinai Morningside (formerly St. Luke’s-Roosevelt Hospital).
+Dr. Ruglass previously served as Member-at-Large and Co-Chair of the Diversity and Multicultural Committee for Division 56 (Trauma Psychology) and Member-at-Large (Public Interest) for the Society of Addiction Psychology, APA, Division 50.
+Dr. Ruglass also maintains a virtual private practice based in NYC.